-- Low fees: One of the biggest advantages of robo-advisors over human financial advisors is their low fees.
-On average, you can expect to pay between 0.25%–0.50% of your total assets under management for your robo-advisor.
-If you have $50,000 worth of assets under management, this means that you can expect to pay about $125–$250 in fees for your robo advising services.
+- Low fees.
+A major advantage of robo-advisors over human financial advisors is the low fees.
+On average, you can expect to pay between 0.25% to 0.50% of your total assets under management for your robo-advisor.
+If you have $50,000 worth of assets under management, this means that you can expect to pay about $125 to $250 in fees for your robo advising services.

 On the other hand, most human financial advising services charge about 1% of your total assets annually for services.
 If you have $50,000 worth of assets, this means that you’ll pay $500 per year for advising services.
 While this might not sound like a huge difference, it can add up over time and cut into your savings.

 Robo-advisors are a much more accessible option.
-You can usually begin with a robo-advisor with an initial deposit between $1–$100.
 If you don’t have much money to invest, a robo-advisor can offer the perfect balance between completely DIY-ing your investment portfolio and saving hundreds of thousands to begin with a human financial advisor.

 - Don’t offer 100% personalization.
 Though robo-advisors are advanced and most offer a host of investing choices, they aren’t 100% personalized.
 A robo-advisor can’t offer you advice after a significant market drop, and they may be able to provide limited advice if you have multiple financial goals.
 If you have a more complicated financial situation, you might need the human touch of a personal financial advisor.

 - No face-to-face meetings.
 If you’ve never invested before, you might want the hand-holding that a human financial advisor can offer.
 When you invest with a robo-advisor, you can’t walk into an office or schedule a meeting with an advisor — you’re on your own with the tools your robo-advisor offers.